Q code: Amateur radio

 Amateur radio has adapted two different sets of Q-codes for use in amateur communications.
 The first set comes from the ITU civil series QRA through QUZ.
 Most of the meanings are identical to the ITU definitions, however, they must be looked at in the context of amateur communications.
 For example, QSJ? asks what the charges are for sending the telegraph.
-Since amateur communications are without charge, this Q-code would not make sense.
+Since by regulation amateur communications are without charge, this Q-code couldn't make sense.

 The second set is the set of QN Signals, used only in ARRL NTS nets.
 These operating signals generally have no equivalent in the ACP 131 publication or ITU publications, and are specifically defined only for use in ARRL NTS nets.
 They are not used in casual amateur radio communications.